Bali tourist scams

 However, our idyllic beach getaway is sometimes marred by the scams that we oh-so-naively fall victim to.
 And between fake policemen and getting shortchanged, there’s quite a few to watch out for, so here’s a list of the most popular scams and ways to avoid them.

-1. Swapping out spirits with cheap arak which has caused poisoning
+2. Swapping out spirits with cheap arak, which can cause poisoning

 Trying out local alcohol is a must-do on a holiday, and tourists in Bali flock to try arak, a traditional Balinese spirit.